WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Add a new Objective component to the Microscope canvas.
+  Figure 9: Add a new Objective component to the Microscope canvas.

 Step 2
 ------